 The ‘law on personal income tax’ has clearly stated that income from capital transfer is one of the taxable incomes and it is mandatory to declare and pay personal income tax for such transfer of capital or shares.
 Here, the income from the transfer of contributed capital/shares is subject to personal income tax (if the transferor is an individual) or corporate income tax (if the transferor is an enterprise).
 Note that when there is a capital transfer at a limited liability company, or a partnership, or a private enterprise, whether or not a taxable income is generated, the taxpayer must submit the declaration to the tax authority to declare personal income tax.

-is the time when the capital contribution transfer contract takes effect.
+The time for determining taxable income is the time when the capital contribution transfer contract takes effect.
 In case the amount of capital transfer is equal to the capital contribution, the time of determining taxable income from such capital transfer is the time when the individual transfers the capital or withdraws the capital.
 Tax submission will be counted each time such transfer takes place.

-Individuals who declare tax on income from the transfer of contributed capital shall do so no later than the 10th (Tenth) day from the effective date of the capital transfer contract.
+The deadline for the declaration tax return: Individuals who declare tax on income from the transfer of contributed capital shall do so no later than the 10th (Tenth) day from the effective date of the capital transfer contract.
 If the enterprise pays tax on behalf of an individual, the tax declaration dossier must be submitted before carrying out procedures for changing the list of capital contributors as prescribed by law.

 Formula for calculating personal income tax when transferring capital: